ryanorendorff/sbtb-2020-type-safe-fpga/README.md

-# Programming machine learning algorithms in hardware, sanely, using Haskell and Rust!
+# Programming Machine Learning Algorithms in Hardware, sanely, using Haskell and Rust!

 Using Depdentent and Affine Types for robust FPGA programming.